adam-p/yesterday-i-learned/random.md

+1. 41-year-old [tluyben2](https://nl.linkedin.com/in/tluyben) recommends all programmers hang out with non-developers *a lot*.
+1. *Practice speaking with a pen in your mouth for a few minutes every day.
+It forces you to really enunciate what you're saying, ...* - 213Compton
+1. If someone steals a $10 potato from a store, but the store bought that potato for $1, the store lost $1.
+1. Manitoba was a [French (Métis)](https://en.wikipedia.org/wiki/M%C3%A9tis_in_Canada) place.
+It was founded by [Louis Riel](https://en.wikipedia.org/wiki/Louis_Riel), who spoke French.
+1. [`/32`](https://www.ripe.net/about-us/press-centre/understanding-ip-addressing) is one IPv4 address, `/24` is all of 1.2.3.x, `/16` all of 1.2.x.x, `/8` all of 1.x.x.x.
+Occasionally you get [`/20`](https://answers.yahoo.com/question/index?qid=20071115104737AAQxeRg) blocks...
+1. [There is only one group of people who are explicitly told in the Bible to never drink wine/alcohol, and that is the Nazirites](https://www.gotquestions.org/did-Jesus-drink-wine.html) (Numbers 6:1–4).
+Jesus was not a Nazirite; He was a “Nazarene,” a native of the town of Nazareth (Luke 18:37).
+Jesus never took the Nazirite vow.
+1. Not only have we gone through the phase of youtube influencers (like that guy Pew-die-pie), we are already into "micro influencers"---people with fewer than 1000 subscribers---whose videos seem more convincing due to the smaller audience.
+Also lower cost.
 1. To run Java in your (debian) browser, you need both `openjdk-7-jre` and `icedtea-7-plugin` packages.
 1. Add any event by URL: https://www.google.com/calendar/render?action=TEMPLATE&text=(event+name)&dates=20130704T230000Z/20130705T020000Z&details=(deta+ils)&location=(loca+tion)
 1. Use single quotes (`git commit -am 'Nailed it!'`) to leave a commit message with an exclamation mark.